denten-books/plain-text/main.md

 ## Market & Reach

+Media Studies, STS, Philosophy of Technology Affinities to science and technology studies, new media studies, platform studies, critical code studies, media archeology, computational culture studies.
+A group of media theorists discussing photography in the last few decades fail to grasp some fundamental truths about the medium divorced from the mechanics of CMOS censors, optics, and from the practice of editing images digitally in Photoshop.
+A conversation divorced from the material stratum of images and from the practice of photography is restricted to the surface image.
+It can deal only with the relationship of pixels on the screen (or dots on a page).
+In response to this line of critique, media studies as a field has been undergoing a practical turn from surface to materiality in practice Similar books.
+My approach to media theory attempts to make good on the promise.
+Where I often begin with philosophical Only in this way can media studies answer the lofty goals of critique.
+There is no hope of reaching from the screen to the political consequences without grounding analysis in practice.
+A critique in tradition of the Frankfurt school, requires further understanding of the economic reality of media, its legal and legislative context, issues of intellectual property and labor conditions.

+Digital Humanities.
+Brings it closer to digital humanities, which is very material but often atheoretical.
+Theory in material and practice.
+Similar books. @kirshenbaum

+Human-computer interaction.
+Knowledge workers, architects, and designers.
+For CS folk, grounds practice in a theoretical discussion that attracts a wider audience to computing fundamentals.
+Confusion due to technical literacy.

+But it is all really literary theory, textual scholarship, philology.
 Kernighan, Julia Hershberg.
 Elaine Scarry, Bill Todd.
 Bruce Robbins and Jean Howard.
 Brian Larkin and Alexander Galloway.
 DH: Ray Siemens

-Affinities to science and technology studies, new media studies, platform studies, critical code studies, media archeology, computational culture studies.
-A group of media theorists discussing photography in the last few decades fail to grasp some fundamential truths about the medium divorced from the mechanics of CMOS censors, optics, and from the practice of editing images digitally in Photoshop.
-A conversation divorced from the material stratum of images and from the practice of photography is restricted to the surface image.
-It can deal only with the relationship of pixels on the screen (or dots on a page).
-In response to this line of critique, media studies as a field has been undergoing a practical turn from surface to materialty in practice.

-Historical.

-Brings it closer to digital humanities, which is very material but often atheoretical.
-Theory in material and practice.

-Something like a textbook in "applied media studies" or "theoretical digital humanities."

-Only in this way can media studies answer the lofty goals of critique.
-There is no hope of reaching from the screen to the political consequences without grounding analyiss in practice.
-A critique in tradition of the Frankfurt school, requires furhter understanding of the economic reality of media, its legal and legilative context, issues of intellectual proprty and labor conditions.

-My approach to media theory attempts to make good on the promise.
-Where I often begin with philosophical

-Literary scholarship.
+The key terms are important a in a range of fields.
+Expanding literary studies. motivate me: information, digital, data.
 OS as a type of literature, but not reduced to text.
 Text as far as the concept of text is explicitly "baked into" the system.
 A close reading of code and system architecture.

-The key terms that motivate me: information, digital, data Media archeology.
+Media archeology: textual archeology.
 Computers containing vestiges of ideas and direction.
 Can be done in situ.
 Applied turn in media studies.
 Confusion due to technical literacy.

-For CS folk, grounds practice in a theoretical discussion that attracts a wider audience to computing fundamentals.
-Confusion due to technical literacy.
+Forms of latent textuality still extant.

+Something like a textbook in "applied media studies" or "theoretical digital humanities."
+I teach widely around the country (DHSI, Lede, NYU) and I use these materials myself.
+I can see a course structured around these skills and ideas.

 ## Chapter Outlines
 I tend to write concisely--a style that I think fits well with the subject matter, and something that should appeal to the audience.
-At this point, I am aiming for a manuscript of around 60-80k words, which would allot around 5-7k words per chapater (around 20-30 book pages).
+At this point, I am aiming for a manuscript of around 60-80k words, which would allot around 5-7k words per chapter (around 20-30 book pages).

 ### Chapter 1: We Have Always Been Digital
 Digital.
 Analog.
 Soap opera effect.
 ### Chapter 2: Freedom of Information
-The "systems" definitino of information.
+The "systems" definition of information.
 Shannon and Weaver.
-Argue for the freedom of the sender and reciever instead of the system.
+Argue for the freedom of the sender and receiver instead of the system.
 ### Chapter 3: Text, Form, Formating
 Text as meaning, semantics structure, and style.
 ### Chapter 4: Scratch Collector